-Our existing discovery collaboration with Schrödinger is important to our business.
-If we are unable to maintain this collaboration, or if this collaboration is not successful, our business could be adversely affected.
+Our existing discovery collaborations with Schrödinger are important to our business.
+If we are unable to maintain these collaborations, or if these collaborations are not successful, our business could be adversely affected.

 In October 2020, Lhotse, our wholly-owned subsidiary, entered into the Lhotse-Schrödinger Agreement.
-Under the Lhotse-Schrödinger Agreement, Schrödinger uses its technology platform to perform virtual screens of members of the target class of human integrins, and we and Schrödinger collaborate to facilitate prioritization of targets, perform target validation and analysis, identify leads and perform lead optimization.
-Schrödinger has granted us an exclusive license to certain intellectual property related to our product candidates discovered under this agreement.
-See the Part II.
+In November 2023, Aconcagua, our wholly-owned subsidiary, entered into the Aconcagua-Schrödinger Agreement.
+Under both agreements, Schrödinger uses its technology platform to perform virtual screens of members of the target class of human integrins, and we and Schrödinger collaborate to facilitate prioritization of targets, perform target validation and analysis, identify leads and perform lead optimization.
+Schrödinger has granted us an exclusive license to certain intellectual property related to our product candidates discovered under both agreements.
+See the discussion in Part II.
 Item 2.
-"Management's Discussion and Analysis of Results of Operations and Financial Condition-Lhotse Collaboration Agreement with Schrödinger, LLC" of this Quarterly Report.
+"Management's Discussion and Analysis of Results of Operations and Financial Condition-Lhotse Collaboration Agreement with Schrödinger, LLC" and Part II.
+Item 2.
+"Management's Discussion and Analysis of Results of Operations and Financial Condition-Aconcagua Collaboration Agreement with Schrödinger, Inc." of this Quarterly Report.

-Because we currently rely on Schrödinger for a substantial portion of our discovery capabilities, if Schrödinger delays or fails to perform its obligations under the Lhotse-Schrödinger Agreement, disagrees with our interpretation of the terms of the collaboration or our discovery plan or terminates the Lhotse-Schrödinger Agreement, our pipeline of product candidates would be adversely affected.
+Because we currently rely on Schrödinger for a substantial portion of our discovery capabilities, if Schrödinger delays or fails to perform its obligations under the Lhotse-Schrödinger Agreement or Aconcagua-Schrödinger Agreement, disagrees with our interpretation of the terms of the collaborations or our discovery plan or terminates the Lhotse-Schrödinger Agreement or Aconcagua-Schrödinger Agreement, our pipeline of product candidates would be adversely affected.
 Schrödinger may also fail to properly maintain or defend the intellectual property we have licensed from them, or even infringe upon, our intellectual property rights, leading to the potential invalidation of our intellectual property or subjecting us to litigation or arbitration, any of which would be time-consuming and expensive.
-Additionally, either party has the right to terminate the collaboration pursuant to the terms of the Lhotse-Schrödinger Agreement.
-If our collaboration with Schrödinger is terminated, especially during our discovery phase, the development of our product candidates would be materially delayed or harmed.
+Additionally, either party has the right to terminate the collaboration pursuant to the terms of the Lhotse-Schrödinger Agreement or Aconcagua-Schrödinger Agreement, as applicable.
+If either of our collaborations with Schrödinger is terminated, especially during our discovery phase, the development of our product candidates would be materially delayed or harmed.